What is a Serval?

 Diet:

-The best way to feed your serval cat is to copy what they are eating in the wild and to give them a similar menu.
-Small whole prey aren’t inexpensive but this is what we recommend: quails, hare/rabbit, mice, rats, chicks, chicken and fish.
+The best way to feed your serval cat is to mimic their wild diet and provide a similar menu.
+Small whole prey can be costly, but we recommend quail, hare or rabbit, mice, rats, chicks and chicken.

 Health Care:

-They are not cats or dogs and needs to be treated accordingly, make sure your veterinarian has done his research on serval and exotics before doing any procedure that involves sedation, anesthesia or pain killers.
+They are not cats or dogs and would need to be treated accordingly; please make sure your veterinarian has researched serval and exotics before doing any procedure with sedation, anesthesia or painkillers.

 Litter box:

-We train our cubs to use the litter box and we are using pine pellets as litter.
-We always recommend 2 boxes and training pads.
+We train our cubs to use the litter box and we use pine pellets as litter.
+We always recommend having two boxes and training pads.

 Housing:

-You need a completely secure and extensive outside environment for your serval.
-Their facility must include an indoor and an outdoor fenced area with trees and plants for natural shading and climbing.
-They need fresh running water all the time so a pond is a good idea.
+A completely secure and expansive environment is essential for your serval.
+The facility should feature both an indoor and an outdoor fenced area, equipped with trees and plants for natural shade and climbing opportunities.
+It is important to provide fresh running water at all times, so including a pond is a good idea.

-Before committing to a serval you need to do your homework and do lots of reading and research.
-Servals are not lap cats and they eats a lot and takes a lot of time for their constant socialization and quality time.
-If you work a 9-5 job , serval is probably a bad decision for both of you.
+Before committing to a serval, you need to do your homework and engage in plenty of reading and research.
+Servals are not lap cats; they eat a lot and require significant time for their continual socialization and quality interaction.
+If you work a 9-to-5 job , a serval is likely a poor choice for both of you.

 Thank you!